pastellcloudyy/pastellcloudyy/README.md

 - beast x ancient shippers (no expire)
 - ragebait (7 days, no expire if they offend me or my friends)
 - simply not my vibe or genuinly weird (7 days or no expire)
-- zoophiles, pedophiles, stuff like that (no expire, obv)
+- zoophiles, pedophiles, stuff like that (no expire)

 I fw people even if we may not be friends (for example crackpawt in the cookie run area, yes even if they all of a sudden have supporter /silly)